mozmorris/mozmorris.github.com/_posts/2014-03-10-using-guarded-assignment-default-in-sass.md

 }
 {% endhighlight %}

-`!default` will assign a value only if the variable does not already have one.
+`!default` will assign a value only if the variable doesn't already have one.
 In other words, it prevents a variable from being reassigned.

 How is this useful?
 It allow us to create customisable modules with fallbacks.
 Let's say we've created a headings module that styles the page headers: